 Sponsored Popular Items

-Florence: Duomo Area Tour and Brunelleschi Dome Climb Ticket Best deals for Florence: Duomo Area Tour and Brunelleschi Dome Climb Ticket.
-Climb the spectacular Brunelleschi's dome and enjoy scenic views.;During the tour outdoors learn about the history of the Baptistery and Cathedral;Enjoy an immersive guided tour around the Florence Duomo Religious Area.
+Florence: Duomo Area Tour and Brunelleschi Dome Climb Ticket – Outdoor Adventure Florence: Duomo Area Tour and Brunelleschi Dome Climb Ticket adds structure, local context and purposeful sightseeing to the itinerary.
+Florence: Duomo Area Tour and Brunelleschi Dome Climb Ticket: experience overview Climb the spectacular Brunelleschi's dome and enjoy scenic views.;During the tour outdoors learn about the history of the Baptistery and Cathedral;Enjoy an immersive guided tour around the Florence Duomo Religious Area.
 Available from trip.com.
+This makes the experience a useful option when planning time in > Metropolitan City of Florence local experience.
+The exact duration can depend on the selected date, option or operating schedule.
+Routes, start times, inclusions and…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.